BOFA extends 3D print Filtration and Atmosphere Management Technology Performance

 The enhanced 3D PrintPRO 4 is an industrial machine that is suitable for larger manufacturing processes including fused filament fabrication, stereolithography, digital light processing and material jetting.

-The upgraded unit has advanced multi-stage gas filtration, with a deeper carbon bed to capture a greater volume of potentially harmful fume, thereby extending filter life and ensuring safe, odorless printing for longer.
+The upgraded unit has advanced multi-stage gas filtration, with a deeper carbon bed to help capture a greater volume of potentially harmful fume, thereby extending filter life and helping to ensure safe, odorless printing for longer.
 This is complemented by a larger HEPA filter, enabling multiple 3D printers to be hooked up to a single BOFA unit, optimizing investment in filtration technology to help keep workplaces free from airborne contaminants and equipment clear of particulate residue.

 Airflow rates of 175 cu ft/min in the upgraded technology are double that of the original 3D PrintPRO 4, enabling the unit to cater for a greater range of industrial 3D printers, including large format printers.

-Operating pressures in the new 3D PrintPRO 4 have been tripled to 96mBar, allowing the unit to overcome greater system resistance, ensuring effective performance in complex installations and multiple printer architectures.
+Operating pressures in the new 3D PrintPRO 4 have been tripled to 96mBar, allowing the unit to overcome greater system resistance, and helping to ensure effective performance in complex installations and multiple printer architectures.
 The redesigned 3D PrintPRO 4 has been tested to UKCA and CE as well as UL and cUL standards.

 Haydn Knight, Sales & Marketing Director at BOFA, said: “The 3D printing market is evolving at a rapid pace and the enhancements to our 3D PrintPRO range match the industry trend towards faster printing capability and larger build chambers.